Sultan Aji Muhammad Sulaiman Sepinggan Airport: Facilities

+Future development

 With the development of Nusantara—Indonesia’s new capital city located near Balikpapan—there have been proposals to extend the airport’s runway from its current length of 2,500 meters, which currently accommodates medium-sized aircraft such as the Airbus A330, to 3,250 meters to allow for wide-bodied aircraft like the Boeing 777 and to anticipate increasing air traffic.
 The extension is expected to be completed before 2030.
 Due to limited available land surrounding the airport, the runway extension is expected to involve land reclamation in areas around the existing runway.
+The extension will be able to increase the number of aircraft movements from 22 slots per hour to 40 slots per hour.
+In addition to managing aircraft flow, the runway will also be equipped with several exit taxiways leading to the apron.
+Terminal development will also include both the old and new terminals.

+According to the original masterplan, the old terminal will be renovated and reused, while the required land has reportedly already been acquired by the local government and is ready for construction.
+However, in 2026, the government announced a new proposal to repurpose the old terminal as a cultural museum and a venue for showcasing local UMKM (micro, small, and medium enterprises).

+With the completion of the terminal expansion and development, the airport is expected to accommodate up to 30 million passengers annually.

 On 20 January 2024, the Indonesian Ministry of Transportation and Japan’s Ministry of Land, Infrastructure, Transport and Tourism held negotiations on the potential for joint operation and development of the airport.
+Four Japanese companies—Japan Airport Terminal, JALUX, Taisei Corporation, and SECOM—have expressed interest in jointly operating the airport.
+These companies already have extensive experience in the construction and operation of major airports in Japan, including Haneda Airport and Narita Airport, as well as several international airports such as Beijing Capital International Airport in China and Chinggis Khaan International Airport in Mongolia.